The Suez Canal: A Man-Made Marvel Connecting the Mediterranean Sea and the Red Sea

 The major political unrest linked to the Suez Canal, known as the Suez Crisis, started in July 1956, when the then Egyptian President Gamal Abdel Nasser nationalized the Suez Canal and closed the Straits of Tiran.

 The decision resulted in the invasion of Egypt by the UK, France, and Israel.
-Only after the intervention of the United Nations the three forces withdrew from Egypt, allowing the country to reopen the canal for commercial shipping.
+Only after the intervention of the United Nations, the three forces withdrew from Egypt, allowing the country to reopen the canal for commercial shipping.

 However, the political unrest continued for a long time, and the Egyptian authorities shut down the canal in 1967 during the Six-day War between Israel and Egypt.

 The canal’s closing also led to the stranding of 15 shipping vessels in the middle of the canal at the Great Bitter Lake.
-These vessels, known as Yellow Fleet, remained trapped until 1975 after Egypt reopened the Suez Canal after peace talks with Israel.
+These vessels, known as the Yellow Fleet, remained trapped until 1975 after Egypt reopened the Suez Canal after peace talks with Israel.

 According to the Suez Canal Authority, the world’s longest canal without a lock expects to raise the daily average of travelling vessels to 97 ships and revenue of $ 13.226 billion by 2023.